-We now analyze the heterogeneity of the effect of non-bank dependence on auto sales across the three largest auto manufacturers.
-In the first nine columns of Table V, we restrict our analysis to one automaker in each regression and estimate specifications similar to regression (1) with the same set of control variables as in column (2) of Table III.
-Non-bank dependence is defined as a county's dependence on non-bank credit for each of the automakers based on sales financed in 2008 Q1.
+We analyze the heterogeneity of the effect of nonbank dependence on auto sales across the three largest auto manufacturers.20 In the first nine columns of Table V, we restrict our analysis to one automaker in each regression and estimate specifications similar to regression (1) with the same set of control variables as in Table III, column (2).
+Nonbank dependence is defined as a county's dependence on nonbank credit for each of the automakers based on sales financed in 2008 Q1.
 Likewise, each of the dependent variables is calculated using the corresponding auto sales of GM, Ford, or Toyota.
 The table reports results for the three largest automakers in the United States: GM, columns (1)-(3); Ford, columns (4)-(6); and Toyota, columns (7)-(9).